opera22/opera22/README.md

-# Opera22 is Drew Burns
+# Drew Burns is opera22
 ### Philosophically trained thinker with experience in Python, Java, C++, HTML, and CSS.

 ![portrait picture](githubpfp1.png)